QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 🔥 Basically, we can put values in the stack, and take them back later.

-⚠️ When calling a function, they may modify any register.
-Some registers may be unexpectedly changed, and we may have lost our way to go back to the code that called the original function.
+⚠️ When calling a function, it may modify registers, potentially leading to unexpected changes.
+As a result, we may have lost the register value used to return to the calling function.

 <div class="row row-cols-md-2"><div>